 The maximum age cockatoos live is 80-100 years, but is it true always for all types of cockatoos or avian birds?
 We will explore it now.

 Why do cockatoos live so long?
-Scientific studies have revealed the higher age expectancy in parrots is due to their high body temperature, abundance of glucose, and high metabolic rate.
-Well, if these were the case in humans, we would have been short-lived.
+Scientific studies have revealed the higher age expectancy in parrots is due to their high body temperature, an abundance of glucose, and high metabolic rate.
+Well, if this were the case in humans, we would have been short-lived.

 However, birds grow with a special mechanism that protects them from quick aging.
 And another reason experts suggest why birds live so long is because of their ability to escape quickly from the predator’s attack.